-Over the past 6 months, myself and members of the EQUUSOMA® community have donated our time to translating some of the following materials into French, Spanish and German.
+Members of the EQUUSOMA® community and I have donated our time to translating some of the following materials into French, Spanish and German.
 Special thanks to Ines Kaiser, Sabine Baumeister, Xevi Vila, and Norbert Dupraz for their assistance.
 Thanks also to Dr. Stephen Porges for reviewing some of this material as well prior to its release.

 If you have a request for a particular resource to be translated into another language, or you are willing to contribute a translation, please contact us at email@example.com.

 A number of these materials will be available for purchase in large poster format in the online store in the coming months.

 CITING AND LICENSING

 The following resources are copyrighted and available for personal use or for sharing with clients, students and colleagues.
 Please contact us at firstname.lastname@example.org for licensing permission to include in formal publications.
 Thanks in advance for your respect for the time, effort, and finances that went into the creation of these resources.